Temitech1/alx-system_engineering-devops/README.md

-# shell basics readme created and authored by Opeyemi Alabi
+## Shell basics readme created and authored by Opeyemi Alabi